Salt & Light: A collectible photographic journal

 - Much larger printed images, and more of them, including multiple two-page spreads

-“Salt & Light” is a collectible fine art photographic journal.
-This new issue contains several essays and stories about my trips to and experiences in Zion National Park, thoughts on artistic philosophy, fine art photography, and social media.
+In terms of written content, this new issue contains several essays and stories about my trips to and experiences in Zion National Park, thoughts on artistic philosophy, fine art photography, and social media.
 I talk about the current state of social media, where fine art photography finds itself today in this ephemeral world, and how we as artists can and do relate to it.
 I discuss the how and the why of the way I do photography today, and also some of my thoughts and feelings surrounding Zion National Park.
-The magazine measures 8.5 x 11 inches, and many of the images are printed full-bleed or even full-bleed on two-page spreads.
-As a result, the vertical images are larger than an 8x10” print, and some of the horizontal images measure 11x17" in the hand.
-This makes for a very immersive viewing experience!
-I truly wanted to make this an easy and affordable way for as many of you as possible to experience and collect some of my fine art images in print.
-If you enjoy what you see, all of the images featured in this issue are also available right here for purchase as fine art prints.
+If you enjoy the images, all of the images featured in this issue are also available right here for purchase as fine art prints.
 If you have any questions about ordering prints or about photography - mine, yours, or just in general - don't hesitate to email, call, text, or send me a message on Facebook or Instagram.
 I'll be happy to help!